autarch/blog.urth.org/content/posts/2018-06-01-making-docker-play-nice-with-ferm-firewalls-on-linux.md

 Since I wanted to make ferm set up the Docker rules, I had to tell dockerd to stop doing it itself when the daemon was started.

-Depending on what init system you&#8217;re using, there are two ways pass options to dockerd.
+Depending on what init system you're using, there are two ways pass options to dockerd.
 If your system is using systemd, the daemon is configured via the `/etc/docker/daemon.json`.
 This disables the iptables setup:

 <pre class="lang:js decode:true " title="daemon.json" >{
     "iptables": false